CTSRD-CHERI/SIMTight/README.md

 $ make download-sof    # Assumes DE10-Pro is connected via USB
 ```

-We can now run a SIMT kernel on FPGA, almost exactly how we did so via
+We can now run a SIMT kernel on FPGA:
-the simulator.

 ```sh
 $ cd apps/Histogram